Efficient Grasp Planning and Execution with Multi-Fingered Hands by Surface Fitting: The General Planning Framework

 The grasp imagination is to evaluate the planned grasps and generate robot-finger trajectories to execute the highly ranked grasps.
 The GTO algorithm is proposed to avoid collision with the environment and plan optimal finger trajectories using the incomplete point cloud and various types of uncertainties.

-The guided sampling is introduced to avoid trapped in bad-performed local optima by prioritizing different initial palm placements, so that the regions with smaller fitting errors and better collision avoidance performance can be sampled more often.
-The introduction of guided sampling is in~\cite{fan2018grasp}.
-The MDISF algorithm and the grasp imagination will be introduced below.
+The guided sampling is introduced to avoid being trapped in bad-performed local optima by prioritizing different initial palm placements, so that the regions with smaller fitting errors and better collision avoidance performance can be sampled more often.
+The detail of the guided sampling is in~\cite{fan2018grasp}.